2Fast-2Lamaa: Large-Scale Lidar-Inertial Localization and Mapping with Continuous Distance Fields: Implementation

-All the hashmaps used in the work (for voxel management in the point filtering and the global map) are using the \texttt{ankerl::unordered\_dense::map} implementation \cite{ankerl2022hasmapgit}.
-In \cite{ankerl2022hasmapbenchmark}, the author benchmarks numerous C++ hashmap implementations and shows that theirs significantly outperforms the one from the standard library.
-The values of the hashmap are stored through pointers to ensure the compactness of the hashmap storage.
+The hashmaps in the work use the \texttt{ankerl::unordered\_dense::map} implementation \citep{ankerl2022hasmapgit}.
+It has been benchmarked against numerous C++ hashmap implementations and displayed the best overall performance \citep{ankerl2022hasmapbenchmark}.
+The cells are stored via pointers in the hashmap to ensure the compactness of the hashmap storage.